artiom-matusenco/js-dep-labyrith/README.md

  - `npm i`
  - `npm start`

+ After browser is opened on `http://localhost:3000` the main board is shown.

+To improve map editing process there is introduced visual map editor.
+Main functionality: - set size of board - check cell as one of accessible blocks: - border - empty - jewel - put registered players on the board - set movement speed - save / load map configuration

+ To enter edit map mode press the button **"Edit"**.
+ When endit mode is activated following optins can be performed:
+  - Set:
+   - Number of Columns
+   - Number of Rows
+   - Speed
+   - Game Timeout (sec)
+  - Put new blocks and players on the board:
+   - `click` on any cell to put one of existing blocks (repeat until needed item is appeared)
+   - `alt + click` put player on board (repeat until needed item is appeared)

+ Also Saving / Loading current map (without players) is accessible (currently in localStorage).

 ## Description
 This project is an implementation of simple game which is designed to perform a hackathon in JS department teamplayers.
 The game consists in competition of **"TeamPlayers"** implemented by participants of hackathon.

-The goal of every **"TeamPlayer"** is to move and find the destination point **"JEVEL"** item before the others.
+The goal of every **"TeamPlayer"** is to move and find the destination point **"JEWEL"** item before the others.
 The board will be rounded with wall and there will be many borders inside.

 ## How to test?
 Register your **"TeamPlayer"** class inside `src/players/unit_Player.spec.js` and simply run `npm test`.